ggavila/DSC180BProject/README.md

 - run.py: If target='data': Get top 1000 popular articles relating COVID-19 from Wikipedia.
 Get the pageview data for them in 2020.
-          If target='eda': Get top10 article with top average daily pageview and plot their daily views If target='revision": Get revision history for important pages and doing analysis with LDA model on them If target='test': Runs test program about data: getting pageview on the test data and eda, getting revision data and doing LDA model on them.
+          If target='eda': Get top10 article with top average daily pageview and plot their daily views If target='revision": Get revision history for important pages and doing analysis with LDA model on them. if target='word': Generates word cloud for Wikipedia, JHU, and WHO If target='test': Runs test program about data: getting pageview on the test data and eda, getting revision data and doing LDA model on them, and generating word cloud.
 - elt.py: the library for the data pipeline, see the documentation for detailed functions of every function writtened.
 Basically these functions are used to fulfill the job done in run.py.
 - eda.py: the library for doing eda on data.